 "An enigmatic message on a Roman gladiator's 1,800-year-old tombstone has finally been decoded, telling a treacherous tale," LiveScience.com reports.
 "The epitaph and art on the tombstone suggest the gladiator, named Diodorus, lost the battle (and his life) due to a referee's error, according to Michael Carter, a professor at Brock University in St. Catharines, Canada."

 Here's the English translation of the key phrase on that tombstone, which was found in Turkey:

 "After breaking my opponent Demetrius I did not kill him immediately.
 Fate and the cunning treachery of the summa rudis killed me."

-According to Carter, that message (most likely written by Diodorus' friends) indicates that the summa rudis -- or referee — may have mistakenly let the fight continue when he should have ruled that Diodorus' opponent had surrendered.
+According to Carter, that message (most likely written by Diodorus' friends) and the picture on the tombstone of one gladiator standing above another (holding two swords) indicate that the summa rudis -- or referee — may have mistakenly let the fight continue when he should have ruled that Diodorus' opponent had surrendered.

 Rules were very important to gladiators, as National Geographic reported in 2006: